pedroassis/nd-express-plugin/README.md

 **HTTP Annotations: @Get, @Post, @Put, @Patch, @Head, @Options, @Delete** These annotations are used to indicate that a method from a RequestHandler class should be called when a request with the defined HTTP Method is made to the desired url.
+You can receive a lot of parameters in those methods, like the request or the response

  - Targets: Method
  - Parameters: a String representing the url to listen